-Ransomware in Arkansas: 5 Shocking Cyberattacks on Nearby Companies
+Ransomware in Arkansas: 8 Shocking Attacks on Local Organizations

-Ransomware is a particularly vicious (and common) type of cyberattack that essentially holds a company's mission-critical data, files, access, etc. hostage (i.e., denies access to them) until the company agrees to pay a particular amount of money.
-And because data is business, some companies have little recourse but to pay the ransom.
+Ransomware is a particularly vicious (and common) type of cyberattack that essentially holds a company's mission-critical data, files, systems, etc. hostage (i.e., denies access to them) until the company agrees to pay a particular amount of money.
+And because your data is your business, and because it's hard to be productive when locked out of your systems, some companies have little recourse but to pay the ransom.

 But not small businesses, right?
 And not in Arkansas, right?

-And Natural State companies aren't immune.
-Ransomware cyberattacks sometimes happen right next door.
+And Natural State companies aren't immune either.
+Ransomware often strikes right next door.

 The Little Rock School District